bambora/dev.bambora.com/source/includes/api/_make_payment.md

   }
 }
 ```
 If the query was successful and you used the encrypted card method then you will receive a tokenized card in return as well (as seen in the example here, the "card" part).
+This is only the case if you set the "token" to "true" in the payload.

 Otherwise you will only get the first part of the response (not the tokenized card).

-If the query was successful you will receive an HTTP status code of 200 (OK).
+If the query was successful you will receive an HTTP status code of 201 (Created).
 Any errors or problems will represent themselves as a non-200 status code.
 Check the [standard error codes](./api.html#errors) if you get something other than 200.
 See the response example provided as well.